dell/omnia/docs/source/Troubleshooting/knownissues.rst

 ⦾ **Why does the Task [infiniband_switch_config : Authentication failure response] fail with the message 'Status code was -1 and not [302]: Request failed: <urlopen error [Errno 111] Connection refused>' on Infiniband Switches when running infiniband_switch_config.yml?**

-To configure a new Infiniband Switch, HTTP and JSON gateway must be enabled.
+**Potential Cause**: To configure a new Infiniband Switch, HTTP and JSON gateway must be enabled.
 To verify that they are enabled, run:

 To check if HTTP is enabled: ``show web``

 To check if JSON Gateway is enabled: ``show json-gw``

-To correct the issue, run:
+**Resolution**: To correct the issue, run:

 To enable the HTTP gateway: ``web http enable``